p3l6/blog/content/blog/2023/new theme.md

 ---
 title: New Blog Theme
-summary: I wholistically updated the blog's style and layout.
+description: I wholistically updated the blog's style and layout.
 date: 2023-11-21 21:00:00 -0500
 ---